backdrop-contrib/auto_entitylabel/README.md

   `<?php return "Author: $entity->name"; ?>`

 Two variables are available for use:

-- $entity: the entity for which the label is generated
+- `$entity`: the entity for which the label is generated
-- $language: the intended language of the label
+- `$language`: the intended language of the label

 You can also combine tokens with PHP evaluation.
 Be aware that this can lead to security holes if you use textual values provided by users.
 If in doubt, avoid